 How long does it take to hike Ebey’s Landing?

 The amount of time you spend hiking this trail will ultimately depend on how much time you spend on the visits and the beach.
-The hike can be completed in two and a half hours but plan on closer to three hours.
-Walking along the beach will take long than the trail.
+The hike can be completed in 2.5 hours, but plan on closer to 3 hours.
+Walking along the beach will take longer than the trail.

-Do you need a Discover Pass to hike Ebey's Landing?
+Do you need a permit to hike Ebey’s Landing?

-Yes, you need a Discover Pass to hike the Bluff Trail in Ebey’s Landing.
-The Discover Pass has an annual fee of $35 annually.
-The pass can be purchased at State Park Visitors Centers or a local REI.
+Yes, you will need a Discover Pass to hike the Bluff Trail in Ebey’s Landing State Park.
+The Discover Pass has an annual fee of $47 annually, which can be purchased when renewing your tabs at the DMV, any State Park Visitor Center, or at a local REI.

-How long is the loop at Bluff Point?
+How long is the loop trail at Bluff Point?

-The loop is about 5.6 miles depending on how much beach exploring you do!
-There is also an additional hiking route that you can take to the Ebey’s Homestead which would add an additional 2 miles to the loop.
+The loop is about 5.6 miles, depending on how much beach exploring you do!
+There is also an additional hiking route to Ebey’s Homestead that would add 2 miles to the loop.
+It is an overall easy walk with minimal elevation gain.

 What to do on Whidbey Island: